Avizc/avizc.github.io/_posts/2016-11-05-oreilly-security.md

 About two weeks prior I saw Jack Daniel (@jack_daniel) at BSidesDC (@BsidesDC) while volunteering and running around everywhere.
 Watching him receive the O’Reilly Defender Award for Shoulders of InfoSec was sweet to see.
 I really wish I knew how long his beard was but that would be too invasive to ask I think.
 I’m not sure actually, maybe I should ask.

 Then of course the final keynote happened with Cory Doctorow (@doctorow).
-The first time I read his book was 7 years ago when I was sitting at the Governor’s mansion in my home state relaxing flipping through it.
+The first time I read his book was 7 years ago when I was sitting at the Governor’s mansion in my former 'home' state relaxing flipping through it.
 I had been a part of the state’s youth literacy committee for years helping choose books with a few other select students and teachers for the next year’s worth of books to read and feature.
 Growing up not owning a lot of things this was a treat to get so many free books each year (Mrs. Doyle was and is still one of the most wonderful human beings out there I’m sure).

 That copy of “Little Brother” has been with me through everything since that summer before I began high school.
 I hate to idolise the book or Doctorow but it gave me a glimmer of hope (more on that in a minute) in the years to follow where I did not know or think I could ever make it into adulthood.